1. Home

 My electric bill is $290/mo

-Since 2010, the federal government has offered various kinds of tax-based benefits to those who purchase electric vehicles.
-These incentives are designed to lower the cost of EV ownership, and get buyers to consider an electric vehicle instead of its gas-powered competitor, helping to lower the greenhouse gas emissions associated with fossil fuel powered vehicles.
+Since 2010, the federal government has offered various tax benefits to those who purchase electric vehicles.
+These incentives are designed to lower the cost of EV ownership and get buyers to consider an electric vehicle instead of a gas-powered competitor, which would help lower greenhouse gas emissions.

-The Clean Vehicle Credit is valued at up to $7,500 for new EVs and $4,000 for used ones (previously, used EVs were not eligible) and extends the deadline for getting that tax credit for an additional decade (until 2032) rather than expiring on December 31, 2022 as originally scheduled.
+The Clean Vehicle Credit is valued at up to $7,500 for new EVs and $4,000 for used ones (previously, used EVs were not eligible) and extends the tax credit through 2032 rather than expiring in 2022 as originally scheduled.

 This updated tax credit also expands availability to include manufacturers that had already used up their allotment of the previous EV tax credits, including GM, Toyota, and Tesla, which had previously been capped at 200,000 qualifying vehicles per manufacturer.

-Lastly, the new law also allows buyers to use the EV credit as a direct payment for an EV purchase.
-This is a big win for EV buyers, because it means that even if you don’t owe federal taxes that could be offset with a credit, you can now apply that value directly to the purchase from a dealer, instead of having to wait for a refund check from Uncle Sam (which may take months).
+Lastly, the law also allows buyers to use the EV credit as a direct payment for an EV purchase.
+This is a big win for EV buyers, because it means even if you don’t owe federal taxes that could be offset with a credit, you can apply that value directly to the purchase from a dealer, instead of having to wait for a tax refund check.

-In addition to the federal tax credit, many states offer their own tax credits and ev incentives.
-The US Department of Energy’s Alternative Fuels Data Center is a great resource for electric vehicle shoppers to see what offers and programs might be available in their area.
+In addition to the federal tax credit, many states offer tax credits and EV incentives.
+The US Department of Energy’s Alternative Fuels Data Center is a great resource for EV shoppers to see what offers and programs might be available in their area.

 There are a few income restrictions on who can qualify for the Clean Vehicle Credit.